jsding/dbface-docker/README.md

 # What is DbFace?

-DbFace is a super easy reports and dashboards builder for MySQL, PostgreSQL, SQL Server databases.
+DbFace is a super easy reports and dashboards builder for MySQL, PostgreSQL, SQL Server, MongoDB databases.

-You can also make your own API Connector to make DbFace work with No-SQL databases(MongoDb etc.).
+You can also make your own API Connector to make DbFace work with any application data sources.

 DbFace connects to your database and pull down data from it and show you chart reports, dashboards, storyboards.